Updated:

 used to power farm machinery such as corn grinders, water pumps, saw

 mixers, hoist, tractors, Etc..
-I have added the paragraph
+I have added the

 below to this history page because I feel that most people may not be